Barrel bomb: History of barrel bombs by country

-Israel/Palestine
+Palestine and Israel

 The first barrel bomb was used on September 29, 1947 and can be traced to a design by Amichai Paglin, the Irgun's chief operations officer and bomb designer.
 As background, in August the SS Exodus, loaded with Holocaust refugees, was being detained at the port of Haifa by British authorities.
 When the refugees were barred from entering Palestine and the ship forced back to Germany later that month, Irgun looked for a suitable way to retaliate against the British.
 The northern police HQ in Haifa came to their attention, but it was surrounded by sand-filled barrels and a mesh fence of barbed-wire.
 Paglin set to work designing a bomb that could penetrate the fence and blow up the building.
 He hit on the idea of using an oil barrel.
-Haifa was one of the great oil ports in the 1940s and standard 55-gallon steel oil drums came into common usage only a few years earlier during WWII; they were first developed by the Axis powers (Germany and Italy) but were quickly adopted by Allies and widely available.
+Haifa was one of the great oil ports in the 1940s and standard 55-gallon steel oil drums came into common usage only a few years earlier during WWII; they were first developed by Germany and Italy but were quickly adopted by the Allies and widely available.

 Paglin's bomb design consisted of an oil barrel with tires mounted on the ends allowing it to roll.
 It was filled with 500 pounds of explosives.
 The bomb was hoisted onto the top of a lorry under a canvas tarp to keep it hidden.
 The height of the lorry was higher than the top of the fence surrounding the police station.
 A cord inside the lorry released the barrel which sent it down a short ramp, also mounted on the lorry roof, launching it over the fence onto the police grounds.
 Momentum carried the barrel bomb towards the police building.
 The bomb had an automatic "lock" that stopped the wheels spinning when it hit an obstacle such as the building, so that it would not roll backwards.
 There up against the wall, a pre-lit fuse ran out and the bomb exploded.
 In the attack 10 people were killed and 54 injured, of which 33 were British.
 Four British policemen, four Arab policemen, an Arab women and a 16-year old were killed.
 The 10 story building was so heavily damaged that it was later demolished.

 The exact details of the bomb, including photographs and diagrams, were mailed by Paglin to British authorities and newspapers a few days after the attack.
 Irgun named the attack "Operation Hambaf", a contraction of the words Hamburg, the city where the SS Exodus returned to, and Afalpi, the name of another refugee ship redirected by the British to Cyprus.
 The press initially reported on the bomb as simply a bomb in a tar barrel, but later reports dubbed it a 'Barrel Bomb' (with quotes) or the "barrel bomb technique of the Jewish underground".
 The police called it "a brand new method".

 Pakistan

-During the 1965 war the Pakistan Air Force re-purposed Hercules C-130 transport aircraft to drop improvised bombs on Indian forces and bases.
+During the 1965 war the Pakistan Air Force re-purposed several Hercules C-130 transport aircraft to drop improvised bombs on Indian forces and bases.